anthonyirwin82/linux-godot-build-and-deploy-to-itch/README.md

 This is useful for deploying initial releases and updating releases for games you have on itch.io.

-I created this for my own use and distributing it as others are likely to find it useful.
+I created this for my own use and distributed it as others are likely to find it useful.
 I consider this feature complete so there will not be updates to this unless there are bugs found or changes to the tools the script uses.

 ## You should setup the following in your Godot project before using this script:
 ### Godot Export Presets: